MCT-master/mct-master.github.io/_posts_draft/2023-05-19-ahmetem-final-nmp-salen.md

    <figcaption>For the third piece of the performance, we setup a live sheet on the stage and followed it</figcaption>
 </figure>

-For our final network music performance **Dispersionology and Other Tales** we have performed with many musicians in several countries in a performance conducted by Douglas Van Nort.
+For our final network music performance **Dispersionology and Other Tales** we  performed with musicians in several countries in a performance conducted by composer Douglas Van Nort.

 # Concept